 Polène has been on my radar for years and when I finally had the opportunity to get back to Paris, I made a point to get to the store.
 It was a quick walk from Adèle and Jules and some of the other girls joined me.
 We all walked out with Polène bags, I got the nano in black.
 I couldn’t love it more.
 There is a larger size but this one fit my frame best.
 You can try them on in the store.
 They have a variety of colors and sizes on display.
 Once you choose the one you want, they will get you a brand new one from the back.

 Sizes and styles come and go quickly.
 Some girls had to return to the store later in the week to check on a new delivery.
 There is an NYC location and a San Francisco location in the works.
 They ship to the US now if you want to shop directly online.

-I recently started collecting Le Creuset when I moved in with my fiancé.
+I recently started collecting Le Creuset when I moved in with my now husband.
 We have a few pieces we love and use on rotation.
 You can choose one color and do a constant theme or mix and match colors.
 I baked enough bread in my Dutch Oven to last a good while back in 2020.
-The Dutch Oven would be my recommendation for a first-time purchase and build from there.
+The Dutch Oven would be my recommendation for a first-time purchase, and build from there.
 If you aren’t sold on Le Creuset just yet, I loved this article with more of the history and process that goes into each piece here.